tambanivohitra007/md_converter/README.md

 ### For Development

-If you want to run with auto-reload during development:
+If you want to run with auto-reload during development (server + Tailwind CSS watcher):

 ```bash
 npm run dev
 ```

+This runs two processes:
+- Tailwind CSS watcher that builds `public/tailwind.css` from `src/styles.css`
+- Nodemon to restart the server on changes to `server.js`, `public/**/*.html`, `public/**/*.js`

+Notes:
+- The app now uses a locally built Tailwind stylesheet (`public/tailwind.css`) instead of the CDN in `public/index.html`.
+- If styles ever look stale, rebuild once with `npm run build:css`.

 ## 📖 Usage